MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/fraud-prevention-data.md

 ---
 # Send Fraud Prevention Data in the United Kingdom

-Communication with Her Majesty's Revenue and Customs (HMRC) without fraud prevention headers is not allowed. [!INCLUDE [prod_short](../../includes/prod_short.md)] communicates with HMRC through Making Tax Digital and supports the requirement to submit data that can help prevent fraud.
+Communication with Her Majesty's Revenue and Customs (HMRC) without fraud prevention headers is not allowed, starting in 2021. [!INCLUDE [prod_short](../../includes/prod_short.md)] communicates with HMRC through Making Tax Digital and supports the requirement to submit data that can help prevent fraud.

 > [!IMPORTANT]
 > Make sure that you have the latest version of the Making Tax Digital app.
 For more information, see [Making Tax Digital in the United Kingdom](making-tax-digital-submit-vat-return.md).